Platform Bed & Boxspring Guide

 If you have an Ikea platform bed, we do not recommend their LEIRSUND, LURÖY or LÖNSET bowed slat foundations for any heavy foam mattresses, including most latex and some memory foam models.
 The LEIRSUND and LÖNSET slats are reasonably okay to use with hybrid spring mattresses, for lighter sleepers.

-In our testing, we find that heavier mattresses, especially our natural rubber mattresses from Berkeley Ergonomics and Obasan, simply do not work well on the bowed Ikea slats.
+In our testing, we find that heavier mattresses, especially our natural latex mattresses from Berkeley Ergonomics and Obasan, simply do not work well on the bowed Ikea slats.
 Our customers have reported sagging and dipping of their mattress, in some cases after one night.

 Platform Beds from Furniture Stores